g-leech/argmin-gravitas/_posts/2025-05-20-Existentialistrisk.markdown

 Gavin: This account totally ignores the longtermist assumption of ripple effects, focussing entirely on subjective meaning, named legacy, permanent evidence, etc. It’s thus maybe contemptible – but it seems like a lot of current people run on this axiology, so it might persist and might cause suffering.

 - MM: any straightforward ways by which to increase the legibility and/or duration of partcular impacts throughout time? e.g. get everyone to carve their sigil into their own Voyager probe; [though of course doesn’t extend indefinitely still].

+## See also

+* <a href="/culture">Against the Culture</a>
+* <a href="/ai-risk">Why worry about future AI?</a>
+* <a href="/memoria">Legacy and the memory of legacy</a>